 - Key people for information distribution during executing phase

-- It is indispensable for continuation of the project & its successful completion
+- It is indispensable for the continuation of the project and its successful completion

 - It gives opportunity to individuals or groups to express their ideas/issues/concerns over the project